Skip to main content

 Using keypair authentication

-Rill supports using keypair authentication for enhanced authentication security to Snowflake as an alternative to basic authentication.
-Per the Snowflake Go Driver specifications, this will imply the following changes to the dsn being used (note the authenticator and privateKey key-value pairs):
+Rill supports using keypair authentication for enhanced security when connecting to Snowflake, as an alternative to basic authentication.
+Per the Snowflake Go Driver specifications, this will require the following changes to the dsn being used (note the authenticator and privateKey key-value pairs):

 info